Is robotic, artificial intelligence something you find a bit scary and intangible? Are you concerned you’re at risk of being replaced by a robot?

 Enjoying higher performance thinking relates to enjoying better brain health along with good access to conscious thought via the prefrontal cortex.

 Your mighty subconscious mind also enjoys greater innovation, creativity and insight when coupled with better brain health.

-It’s just that when we’re too busy, stressed or tired we resort to operating in survival mode that can lead to relying too much on those automated behaviours that lead to greater thoughtlessness, and greater risk of accident and injury.
+It’s just that when we’re too busy, stressed or tired we resort to operating in survival mode that can lead to relying too much on those robotic behaviours that lead to greater thoughtlessness, and greater risk of accident and injury.